tonan/bjc/README.md

 #### First, setup your environment:
 1. Clone this repository: `git clone https://github.com/chef-cft/bjc`
 2. Change into the bjc directory: `cd bjc`
 3. Set environment variables for your AWS SSH key name and path, like so.
+This must match one of the authorized ec2 ssh keys in your AWS account.
     * Put these lines into your ~/.bashrc or ~/.zshrc if you want to make them permanent.

    ```bash